Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Arizona vs. Alabama Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game features the No. 4 Arizona Wildcats (8-1) and the Alabama Crimson Tide (6-4) matching up at Footprint Center (on December 20) at 11:00 PM ET.
-This matchup, according to our computer prediction, will result in an 86-79 win for Arizona.
+Wednesday's contest features the No. 4 Arizona Wildcats (8-1) and the Alabama Crimson Tide (6-4) clashing at Footprint Center (on December 20) at 11:00 PM ET.
+This matchup, according to our computer prediction, will result in an 86-79 victory for Arizona.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!